Iliotibial Band Syndrome

 How is ITBS diagnosed?

-- An x-ray, ultrasound, or MRI may show injury to your iliotibial band.
-You may be given contrast liquid to help the iliotibial band show up better in the pictures.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
+- X-ray or MRI pictures may be used to check for IT band inflammation or tears.
+The pictures may also show other causes of your knee pain.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

 How is ITBS treated?

 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If you take blood thinner medicine, always ask your healthcare provider if NSAIDs are safe for you.
 Always read the medicine label and follow directions.

 - Steroid injections may be given to decrease swelling.